grisuno/LazyOwn/COMMANDS.md

 Example:
     excelntdonut -f payload.cs -r System.Windows.Forms.dll --sandbox --obfuscate -o macro.txt

+## spraykatz
+Executes the Spraykatz tool to retrieve credentials on Windows machines and large Active Directory environments.

+This function:
+    - Installs Spraykatz if not already installed.
+    - Executes the Spraykatz command with the provided parameters.
+    - Displays the result in the terminal.

+Behavior:
+    - Requires `python3`, `python3-pip`, `git`, and `nmap` to be installed.
+    - Uses parameters from `self.params` for username, password, and target.

+Usage:
+    spraykatz

+## caldera
+Installs and starts the Caldera server.

+This function:
+    - Clones the Caldera repository recursively.
+    - Installs the required dependencies.
+    - Optionally installs GoLang (1.19+).
+    - Starts the Caldera server with the provided parameters.

+Behavior:
+    - Requires `git`, `python3`, and `pip3` to be installed.
+    - Uses parameters from `self.params` for version/release.

+Usage:
+    caldera

+## ntpdate
+Synchronizes the system clock with a specified NTP server.

+This method constructs the target NTP server address using the domain and subdomain parameters.
+It then prompts the user to confirm or modify the target address.
+Finally, it executes the `ntpdate` command to synchronize the system clock with the specified NTP server.

+:param line: The command line input (not used in this method).
+:type line: str
+:return: None

+## ticketer
+Executes the Impacket ticketer tool to create a golden ticket.

+This function performs the following actions:
+1. Checks if the target host is valid.
+2. Prompts the user for the NTLM hash, domain SID, domain name, DC IP, SPN, and username.
+3. Constructs and executes the Impacket ticketer command with the provided information.

+Parameters:
+line (str): A command argument to determine the authentication mode.
+            This parameter is not used in this function.

+Returns:
+None

+## links
+Displays a list of useful links and allows the user to select and copy a link to the clipboard.

+This function performs the following actions:
+1. Defines a list of links with their aliases.
+2. Filters the links based on the input `line` if provided.
+3. Displays the filtered links with their aliases and URLs.
+4. Prompts the user to select a link by entering the corresponding number.
+5. Copies the selected link to the clipboard.

+Parameters:
+line (str, optional): A string to filter the links.
+If provided, only the links containing
+                    the string in their alias or URL will be displayed.
+Defaults to an empty string.

+Returns:
+None

+## rsync
+Synchronizes the local "sessions" directory to a remote host using rsync, leveraging sshpass for automated authentication.

+Steps:
+    1. Verifies if the credentials file exists in the "sessions" directory.
+    If not, prompts the user for a username and password.
+    2. Reads the credentials file if it exists and extracts the username and password.
+    3. Constructs an rsync command to deploy the "sessions" directory to the remote host.
+    4. Executes the rsync command using the system shell.

+Args:
+    line (str): Input command line (not used in the current implementation).

+Dependencies:
+    - The `sshpass` command-line tool must be installed on the local machine.
+    - `rsync` must be installed on both the local and remote machines.
+    - The remote host must be accessible via SSH.

+Attributes:
+    - `self.params`: Dictionary containing the following keys:
+        - `username` (str, optional): Predefined username.
+Defaults to prompting the user if not provided.
+        - `password` (str, optional): Predefined password.
+Defaults to prompting the user if not provided.
+        - `rhost` (str): Remote host's IP or domain name.

+Raises:
+    - KeyError: If `rhost` is not provided in `self.params`.
+    - FileNotFoundError: If the "sessions" directory does not exist.

+Note:
+    - The `credentials.txt` file, if present, should have credentials in the format `username:password` on the first line.

+Returns:
+    None

+## pre2k
+Executes the pre2k tool to query the domain for pre-Windows 2000 machine accounts or to pass a list of hostnames to test authentication.

+This function:
+    - Installs pre2k if not already installed.
+    - Executes the pre2k command with the provided parameters.
+    - Displays the result in the terminal.

+Behavior:
+    - Requires `python3`, `python3-pip`, and `git` to be installed.
+    - Uses parameters from `self.params` for domain, username, password, and target.

+Usage:
+    pre2k auth -u <username> -p <password> -d <domain> -dc-ip <dc_ip>
+    pre2k unauth -d <domain> -dc-ip <dc_ip> -inputfile <inputfile>

+## gmsadumper
+Executes the gMSADumper tool to read and parse gMSA password blobs accessible by the user.

+This function:
+    - Installs gMSADumper if not already installed.
+    - Executes the gMSADumper command with the provided parameters.
+    - Displays the result in the terminal.

+Behavior:
+    - Requires `python3`, `python3-pip`, and `git` to be installed.
+    - Uses parameters from `self.params` for domain, username, password, and target.

+Usage:
+    gmsadumper -u <username> -p <password> -d <domain>
+    gmsadumper -u <username> -p <LM:NT hash> -d <domain> -l <ldap_server>
+    gmsadumper -k -d <domain> -l <ldap_server>

+## dnschef
+Executes the DNSChef tool to monitor DNS queries and intercept responses.

+This function:
+    - Installs DNSChef if not already installed.
+    - Executes the DNSChef command with the provided parameters.
+    - Displays the result in the terminal.

+Behavior:
+    - Requires `python3`, `python3-pip`, and `git` to be installed.
+    - Uses parameters from `self.params` for domain, username, password, and target.

+Usage:
+    dnschef

+## dploot
+Executes the dploot tool to loot DPAPI related secrets from local or remote targets.
+Actions: backupkey,blob,browser,certificates,credentials,machinecertificates,machinecredentials,machinemasterkeys,machinevaults,masterkeys,mobaxterm,rdg,sccm,vaults,wam,wifi
+This function:
+    - Installs dploot if not already installed.
+    - Executes the dploot command with the provided parameters.
+    - Displays the result in the terminal.

+Behavior:
+    - Requires `python3`, `python3-pip`, and `git` to be installed.
+    - Uses parameters from `self.params` for domain, username, password, and target.

+Usage:
+    dploot <action> -d <domain> -u <username> -p <password> -t <target>
+    dploot <action> -k -d <domain> -t <target>

+## banners

+## createpayload
+Generates an obfuscated payload to evade AV detection using the payloadGenerator tool. thanks to smokeme

+This function:
+    - Clones the payloadGenerator repository if not already cloned.
+    - Installs .NET Framework 4.5 if not already installed.
+    - Executes the generator.py script with the provided IP, port, and XOR key.
+    - Displays the result in the terminal.
+Parameters:
+    line (str): lenght of xor key
+Behavior:
+    - Requires `git` and `dotnet` to be installed.
+    - Uses parameters from `self.params` for IP, port, and XOR key.

+Usage:
+    createpayload

+## bin2shellcode
+Converts a binary file to a shellcode string in C or Nim format.

+This function:
+    - Reads a binary file and converts its contents to a shellcode string.
+    - Supports both C and Nim formats.
+    - Displays the result in the terminal and saves it to a file.

+Behavior:
+    - Requires the filename, width, quotes, and format parameters.
+    - Uses default values if parameters are not provided.
+    - Uses parameters from `self.params` for filename, width, quotes, and format.

+Usage:
+    bin2shellcode [<filename> [<width> [<quotes> [<format>]]]]

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.